How is the Dutch education system structured?

 It is common for children to start primary education (po) around their 4th birthday, regardless of the start of the school year.
 From the age of 5, it is obligatory for children to attend school (leerplicht).
 They start at primary school (basisschool), which has eight grades, group 1 through group 8.
 The last group is completed around the age of 12, after which children transfer to secondary education (voortgezet onderwijs).
 Four different forms of primary education (po) exist in the Netherlands.

-The majority of children in the Netherlands attend mainstream primary education.
-Mainstream primary education is designed for students who do not have special learning needs.
+The majority of children in the Netherlands attend regular primary education.
+This type of education is followed by students who do not have special learning needs.
 Children start in group 1 and are taught by one or more teachers according to a set weekly schedule through group 8.
 Subjects include math, Dutch spelling and grammar, history, geography and physical education.

-In the Netherlands there are several special needs primary schools (sbo scholen).
-These schools are intended for children who have more extensive learning needs that mainstream primary education (regulier basisonderwijs) cannot provide.
-For example, due to learning disabilities or behavioral and educational challenges.
-These schools apply the same learning goals as schools in mainstream primary education, only the teaching material is offered in a way that takes into account the specific situation and needs of each child.
+In the Netherlands there are also special needs primary schools (sbo scholen).
+These schools are intended for children who have extensive learning needs that regular primary schools (reguliere basisscholen) cannot attend to.
+For example, due to learning disabilities or developmental and educational challenges.
+These schools apply the same learning goals as schools in regular primary education, only the teaching material is offered in a way that takes into account the specific situation and needs of each child.

 Special needs education (speciaal onderwijs; so)

-A school for special education (so) is meant for children who cannot find a suitable place within mainstream primary education (regulier basisonderwijs) or special needs primary education (sbo) because .
-Schools with special needs education as mainstream primary education or special needs primary education.
+A school for special needs education (so) is meant for children who cannot find a suitable place within regular primary education (regulier basisonderwijs) or special needs primary education (sbo) because of significant developmental challenges.
+Schools with special needs education do not apply the same learning goals as regular primary education or special needs primary education.
 Students follow a customized path.
-Therefore, many children who start off in special needs education continue to secondary special needs education (vso), although some might transfer to mainstream secondary education (vo).
+Therefore, many children who start off in special needs education continue to secondary special needs education (vso), although some might transfer to regular secondary education (vo).

 Special needs education (so) is organized into four clusters: